42mate/PHRequests/README.md

-PHRequests uses the PSR-0 standard for class autoloading so you will need a compatible defined autoload function to start using by itself (versus inside a compatible framwork like Symfony).
+PHRequests uses the PSR-0 standard for class autoloading so you will need a compatible defined autoload function to start using by itself (versus inside a compatible framework like Symfony).
 You can find one such a function in the Tests\bootstrap.php file.

 To see more samples, check the tests (until I write more documentation).